ubco-W2022T2-data301/project-group33/README.md

 ## Describe your topic/interest in about 150-200 words

-We will be analyzing datasets that include the temperature ranges from the 18th century to the 21st century and determine if these datasets can validate that climate change is in fact a real problem we are facing today.
-We will also try to determine how the temperature change may have an impact on various Indigenous communities around British Columbia, Canada.
+We will be analyzing some datasets for temperature changes between 18th century and the 21st century and determine if these datasets can validate that climate change is in fact a real problem we are facing today.
+We will also try to determine how the temperature change may have an impact on Indigenous community and wildlife.

 ## Describe your dataset in about 150-200 words

-The datasets referenced below include Worldwide temperature data, though our focus, if possible, will be specific to British Columbia.
-The years with which this data is gathered range from 1750 to 2017.
+We will be using a combination of datasets such as a biodiversity richness dataset comparing indigenous managed lands vs other protected areas.
+Another dataset referenced below include Worldwide temperature data, though our focus if possible will be specific to British Columbia, Canada.
+The years we will be looking at will range from 1750 to 2017.

 ## Team Members